London Wildlife Trust

 The island welcomes visitors throughout the year and has good facilities for people with disabilities.
 School children on specially organised visits can investigate the rich aquatic life in the shallow stretches of the Crane.

-The old Shot Tower was opened as a nature and visitor centre in 2004.
-It is now open to the public every Sunday afternoon.
+The old Shot Tower was opened as a visitor centre in 2004.
+It is open to the public every Sunday afternoon between 1.30pm and 4.00pm and for special events.
+Call 020 8755 2339 for details.

 River and riverbank, reedbed, woodland, scrub.